httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 ## Downgrade Attacks {#downgrade}

 A downgrade attack against the negotiation for TLS is possible.
-With commitment {{#http-tls}}, this is limited to occasions where clients have no prior information (see {{privacy}}), or when persisted commitments have expired.
+With commitment {{commit}}, this is limited to occasions where clients have no prior information (see {{privacy}}), or when persisted commitments have expired.